-In this case, the Financial Ombudsman Service defines settlement as:
+In this case, the Financial Ombudsman Service says settlement is:

-'downward movement as a result of the soil being compressed by the weight of the buildings within ten years of construction'.
+Downward movement as a result of soil being compressed by the weight of a building within 10 years of construction.

 Building companies often reassess new builds every year to check for and fix structural settlements.
 Generally speaking, most home insurance policies don't provide cover for settlement, but check your insurance documents if you're unsure.

 Remember, changes to your house (extensions, internal alterations) can restart settlement long after the original construction, and any new cracks may not be related to subsidence.

 Also known as swelling, heave is the opposite to subsidence, and which the Financial Ombudsman Service describes as the: